turingschool-examples/backend_mod_1_prework/day_3/questions.md

   code...
 "Last resort"]
 ```

-###1.
-Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
+1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?

-For `loops` as in if the statement is not `true` then run it again until it is.
+For `loops` checking to see if a statement is `true` which runs until it receives a `true` value.